michaelkandziora/shell.envdiff/README.md

 envdiff examples/quoted-reference.env examples/quoted-target.env
 ```

+Files are decoded as UTF-8 by default.
+Use `--encoding NAME` when a complete
+comparison uses another Python codec, and `--max-bytes BYTES` to cap every
+reference, base, and target independently.
+Read, limit, and decoding failures
-Files are decoded as UTF-8.
-Read and decoding failures use the same safe error
-status and do not copy file contents into diagnostics.
+use the same safe error status and do not copy file contents into diagnostics.

 ```sh
 envdiff examples/reference.env examples/target.env examples/target-two.env